virajsazzala/ST097-01B/README.md

 # ST097-01B

-Visual Odometry with Stereo cameras for Autonomous Vehicles
+Visual Odometry implementation with Stereo cameras for localization in Autonomous Driving

 ## Overview
 - It uses Python and OpenCV.